Breakthrough-Energy/docs/source/dev/contribution_guidelines.md

 #### Pytest
 Pytest is installed as a dependency so all that's needed to run tests is to follow the steps above then activate your virtual environment (if using one, which is recommended) and run `pytest [options]`.
-Some tests may require infrastructure that is not publibly available.
+Some tests may require infrastructure that is not publicly available.
 In this case, passing `-m not integration` to the pytest command should select only the tests that can run without these external dependencies.

 #### Tox